ThisIsItz/ThisIsDev/blog-posts/git-basic-2/git-basic-2.md

 git remote add origin https://github.com/user/repo.git
 ```

-This URL is an example URL where 'User' is your username in git, and 'repo' is the name of your remote repository.
-If you want to know which remote URL should you use check this [link](https://help.github.com/en/github/using-git/which-remote-url-should-i-use).
+This URL is a github example URL where 'User' is your username in git, and 'repo' is the name of your remote repository.
+If you want to know which remote URL should you use if you are using github check this [link](https://help.github.com/en/github/using-git/which-remote-url-should-i-use).

 You can also check in which remote your project is using the next command